dotnet/docs/docs/standard/serverless-architecture/serverless-architecture.md

 The sheer volume of devices and information often dictates an event-driven architecture to route and process messages.
 Serverless is an ideal solution for several reasons:

 * Enables scale as the volume of devices and data increases
-* Accommodates adding new endpoints to accommodate new devices and sensors
+* Accommodates adding new endpoints to support new devices and sensors
 * Facilitates independent versioning so developers can update the business logic for a specific device without having to deploy the entire system
 * Resiliency and less downtime